phpDocumentor/phpDocumentor/README.md

 ### Via Composer

 1. phpDocumentor is available on [Packagist](https://packagist.org/packages/phpdocumentor/phpdocumentor).
-2. It can be installed as a dependency of your project by running
+2. It can be installed as a dependency of your project by running the following command.

         $ composer require --dev phpdocumentor/phpdocumentor

+**WINDOWS USERS** you may encounter an error ``ZipArchive::extractTo(): Full extraction path exceed MAXPATHLEN (260)`` when trying to run the above command.
+If you do simply add ``--prefer-source`` at the end of the command.

 Afterwards you are able to run phpDocumentor directly from your `vendor` directory: